| | FCC Notice of Apparent Liability - Unlicensed Operations

 Commission licensee.

-(e) To determine whether the captioned Amateur
+(e) To determine whether the captioned Amateur radio station license and/or General Mobile Radio

 Service license held by Leslie D. Brewer should be